Danialgharaie/mutant-landscape/README.md

 You can add this line to your `.bashrc`, `.zshrc`, or run it in your shell before using the code.

+## EvoEF2 and De-StReSS

+`setup.sh` automatically clones the **EvoEF2** and **De-StReSS** repositories and builds the required binaries.
+EvoSage relies on these tools to generate mutant structures and compute stability metrics.

 ## Installing torch-scatter